WNTP: Early years

 With the enactment of the North American Regional Broadcasting Agreement (NARBA) in 1941, WIBG moved to its present frequency on 990 AM.
 It increased its power to 1,000 watts, its city of license was moved to Philadelphia, and it was given permission to broadcast around the clock at 10,000 watts, by installing a directional antenna.

 In the 1940s, the Morning Cheer program presented by George A. Palmer was a weekday Christian broadcast between 7:00am – 8:00am.
-Beginning in 1945, the Wanamaker Organ was broadcast live from Wanamaker's Philadelphia department store each Monday through Saturday from 10:05 to 10:30 am.
+Beginning in 1945, a Wanamaker Organ concert was broadcast live from Wanamaker's Philadelphia department store each Monday through Saturday from 10:05 to 10:30 am.

-WIBG Top 40
+Top 40

 In the 1960s, WIBG became a Top 40 radio station.
 "Wibbage" had great success playing contemporary hits with popular hosts including Joe "The Rockin' Bird" Niagara, Hy Lit, Billy Wright Sr., Frank X. Feller, and others.

 In September 1966, rival station 560 WFIL flipped to a Top 40 format and before long passed WIBG in the ratings.
 WFIL's signal in the growing Philadelphia suburbs was stronger and WIBG was hampered by a poor suburban nighttime signal.
 WIBG soldiered on as a Top 40 station through most of the first half of the 1970s, including radio greats John Records Landecker, and Johnny "Long John" Wade.
 It also tried album rock for a time early in the decade.
 At mid-decade, the station tried a more adult contemporary approach, with sports talk at night.
 For the 1976 season, it was the flagship station for Philadelphia Phillies baseball.

-WIBG and overnight talk show host Don Cannon were featured in the famous "egg yolk drinking" scene in the movie Rocky playing in the background while the Philadelphia fighter played by Sylvester Stallone cracks 6 raw eggs into a glass and chugs them down.
+WIBG and overnight talk show host Don Cannon were featured in the famous "egg yolk drinking" scene in the 1976 film Rocky, playing in the background while the Philadelphia fighter (played by Sylvester Stallone) cracks six raw eggs into a glass and chugs them down.